-Investigators provide information should all victims with the applicable victim handouts if the victims have not given such handouts.
+Investigators should all victims with provide the applicable victim information handouts the victims have not yet been given such handouts.
 These handouts are located on the District Attorney's Website.

 Investigators should never guarantee a victim's safety from future harm but may make practical safety suggestions to victims who express fear of future harm or retaliation.
 Investigators should never guarantee that a person qualifies as a victim for the purpose of compensation or restitution but may direct him/her to the proper written department material or available victim resources.